overlay-market/OIPs/notes/note-11.md

 ### Setup

 We'll explore this solution.
-Assume longs outweigh shorts for the derivations below, even though our expressions will be the same when the opposite is true.
+Assume longs outweigh shorts in the derivations below, even though our expressions will be the same when the opposite is true.
 Additionally, assume funding payments happen continuously in time.

-Given a state for the number of contracts on either side at \\( t \\), what should the state look like at \\( t+dt \\) for infinitesimally small \\( dt \\)?
+Given a state for the number of contracts on the long and short sides at \\( t \\), what should the state look like at \\( t+dt \\) for infinitesimally small \\( dt \\)?

 As longs outweigh shorts, a funding payment should be taken from the longs and paid to the shorts, burning the protocol's pro-rata share on the short side.
 As \\( b(t) \equiv \frac{\|\mathrm{OI}_{imb}\|}{\mathrm{OI}\_l} \\) is the protocol's pro-rata fraction of the liability, we assume the following for the state change